- Arts and Design»

 There's no right or wrong approach on what to paint first.
 In general, I like to work from background to foreground, which means that I like to paint the sky first, thinly, and then paint the tree branches on top.

-When the paint is still wet it really helps with the edges.
 Trees over sky don't form sharp edges.
 The leaves and the small branches create lost and soft edges.
+When the paint is still wet, it's easier to blend the edges and keep them soft.

-You can paint those mixing some sky color with the tree color, or scumbling.
+You can paint the area where tree and sky meets by mixing some sky color with the tree color, or scumbling.

-Simultaneous contrast refers to how differently we perceive a color in relation to the colors surrounding it.
+We refer to this different perception of a color in relation to the colors surrounding it as simultaneous contrast.

 Because the light coming through a sky hole is passing through a reduced aperture, it loses linearity of the light waves and results in appearing less bright than the sky itself.
 It is called diffraction.

-I don't consider myself a master artist, but what I know I enjoy sharing with others.
+I don't consider myself a master artist, but I enjoy sharing with others what I know.
 I wrote this article hoping that it will help beginner artists in their creative process, not because I believe I “know” how to paint.

 I hope you found it useful and enjoyable.
 Happy painting! : )